 Mobile Computing - Future Trends

-This chapter will list down current and future mobile technologies starting from 3G technologies which is the hotest mobile technology available in the market.
+This chapter lists down the current mobile technologies starting from 3G technologies which is the hottest mobile technology available in the market.

 Long Term Evolution (LTE)

 LTE is a standard for wireless communication of high-speed data for mobile phones and data terminals.
 It is based on the GSM/EDGE and UMTS/HSPA network technologies, increasing the capacity and speed using new modulation techniques.
-Its related with the implementation of forth Generation (4G) technology.
+It is related with the implementation of fourth Generation (4G) technology.

 Near Field Communication